Create a desktop fairy garden with gnomes, woodland animals, and other forest accessories. Customize with glitter and Mod Melts!

 In addition to glitter on the fairy houses, I wanted to add some additional leaf embellishments with my Mod Melter, Mod Molds, and Mod Melts.
-Now this is a part of the project you could really go crazy with!
+Now this is a part of the desktop fairy garden you could really go crazy with!
 I have the Flower Mod Mold and there are leaves and flowers that are perfect for fairy gardens.

 I used Green Neon Mod Melt sticks to fill the molds, so I didn’t have to paint.
 If you have the clear or white sticks, just place them in the molds and paint whatever colors you like . . .

 then glue onto the front of the fairy houses as shown.